pakdos89-ui/Cancer-Pain-Management-E-Module/README.md

 ## FOLLOW UP AND REFERRAL

+Follow-up care for patients with cancer pain can be provided at home, primary care clinics or specialised outpatient clinics.

+A home visit service provided by community palliative care providers can reach out to patients in their own homes especially for patients who are unable to travel or have immobile.

+This follow up is important in optimising pain control in preventing breakthrough pain and also in monitoring for any side effect from the treatment patient is receiving.

+Although most pain experienced by the patients can be managed by the primary team, there might be pain which does not respond well to initial treatment and requires specialised care.
+Thus, patients with severe pain and inadequate respond to pain management should be considered for referral to pain or palliative specialist services

 ### Quiz 11
 The following are reasonable post discharge plans for patients commenced on oral morphine in hospital and discharged to their own home, **except**: